10 Logo Design Principles to Follow

 Think of it this way, if a person can describe the essential elements of a logo without overthinking, that logo has been designed well.

-Colour will also play a significant role in making a logo memorable.
+Colour will also play a significant role in memorable logo design principles.

 According to Brazilian designer Paula Rupolo: